 Q. Is the acceptance procedure competitive?

-A. Yes.
-The Medical Assisting program accepts 25 students each fall.
+A. No. The Medical Assisting program accepts the first 25 students that apply each fall.

 Q. What about financial aid?